-Coming soon!
-An online version of the World Christian Encyclopedia will soon launch with Brill.
+Now available: An online version of the World Christian Encyclopedia published by Brill.
 The WCEO is completely searchable and will eventually contain more information than the hardback version, such as additional text and photos.
 It also links directly to the source of the data, the World Christian Database, for those with subscriptions.
 Furthermore, since it is an online version, the text can be read in other languages using your web browser’s translate feature.
-For purchase information (including discounts), please contact [email protected].
+For purchase information (including discounts), please contact [email protected]m.

 Our conference on the World Christian Encyclopedia scheduled for September 2020 was postponed due to coronavirus.
 We are tentatively planning on holding the conference at Gordon-Conwell Theological Seminary (South Hamilton, MA, USA) in September 2021.

 The encyclopedia combines remarkably well scientific objectivity and tolerance with a quiet evangelical faith…the authors have served modern social science and religious believers equally well with this magisterial work” (Books and Culture, Nov/Dec 2001).

 James Billington, Librarian of Congress

 The World Christian Encyclopedia instantly renders obsolete all previous studies of the worldwide Christian movement.”

 The World Christian Encyclopediais by any standard a major tour de force in Christian publishing.”